alearecuest/ProyectoFinal_ELIO/docs/INSTALL.md

 # ELIO Installation Guide

-This guide explains how to install and configure ELIO for development and production.
+This guide explains how to install and configure ELIO for local development and production.

 ## Requirements